sahilgulati96/sahilgulati96.github.io/index.md

 May 2022 - Present

 - Automatation of Copyback Process for Database and EFS across multiple account from prod to non-prod environments ensuring no senstive data leakage.
-- Migration of our existing cloud infrastructure from Cloudformation to Terraform.
+- Migration of our existing on-prem Jira to cloud infrastructure on AWS.
 - Create and maintain environment for Jira/Confluence team and assist them in the debugging of any infrastructure and performance related issues.
 - Setup and manage infrastructure on AWS using CloudFormation templates and aws cli.
 - Create and Manage Gitlab Repository and Pipeline for infrastructure and micro-services deployment.
 - Create AMI’s on AWS using packer and maintain configuration of application using ansible.
 - Participate in agile ceremonies and PI planning to understand features and requirement from the business.
+- Work on new enchancement and upgrades for Jira to ensure 100% uptime for our Customers.

 ### DevOps Consultant, HCL Technologies